Line Level – Spring Creek

 The near ubiquitous use of Teflon in mainstream audio, combined with our experience with ETI connectors mandated that we develop our own interconnects, and the result is the Spring Creek.

 We think you’ll find these cables to be a breath of fresh air.
-Contact us for details about no-risk demos.
+Contact us for details on our satisfaction guarantee.

 - Copper litz wire